danmcduff/AvatarSim/README.md

-The positions of "bones" can be set
+The positions of "bones" can be set.
+"Bones" do not correspond to physical bones but rather landmarks on the face, the position of which can be controlled in 3D space:
 ![Alt text](imgs/bone_positions.png?raw=true "Avatar")

 ```python